leekevinyg/js-algorithms-sandbox/src/longestConsecutiveSequence/README.md

 1.

-TODO, study up on quicksort
+TODO, study up on quicksort.
+This solution is O(nlgn).

 2.

 Our space complexity is O(n), as we allocate linear space for the hashtable and array in our UF data structure.

-Our time complexity is O(n^2) since inside the for loop, we have javascript [linear](https://stackoverflow.com/a/31092145/1718640) map opeations, as well as a lg n union operation.
+Our time complexity is O(nlgn) since inside the for loop, we just have O(1) lookups and O(lgn) union operations.